 The University has access to an extensive range of online primary source materials.
 These contain digitised copies of documents, letters, books, photographs and other primary sources.

-Don't forget that we also have a wide range of physical primary source materials located on campus, both in the library and in the archives and special collections.
+We also have a wide range of physical primary source materials located on campus, both in the library and in the archives and special collections.

 A general definition of a primary source is first-hand evidence of an event or experience.
 This evidence can be in the form of the written word, images, artefacts, film or sound recordings, and will have been created at some point during the lifetime of the person involved.